bodo-ai/Bodo/dev_docs/source/dev_process.rst

         check_func(test_impl, (S, timestamp))

 `check_func` performs 3 testings.
-    - Sequential testing
+    - Sequential testing where inputs/outputs are replicated and there is no communication across processes.
-    - distributed testing with all the processors having the same size of data
+    - distributed testing that automatically distributes data to equal chunks among processes.
     - distributed testing with processors having different sizes of data.
         - The second last processor will have 1 less element
         - The last processor will have 1 more element